Instructions for registration are distributed to students and available online.

 Students are expected to register online during the registration times published in the College Calendar.
 Permission to register may be refused to students who do not observe the deadline for registration.
 Those students who have permission to register late will be assessed additional fees, as posted at the Office of the Registrar.

 Any outstanding debts to the College or University, including library fines, must be paid before the student may register.

 The final stage of the registration process is program filing, which must be completed by the deadline published in the College Calendar.
-If for some compelling reason a student must enroll in less than a full-time program, the written permission of her Class Dean in the Dean of Studies Office is required.
+All students are expected to file full-time programs.

 Resumed Education students are those Barnard students who have been away from the College for five years or more and are returning to complete the A.B. degree requirements and those Barnard graduates who are returning to the College to take additional course work.
 Resumed Education students are subject to regular registration procedures and deadlines.